Archdiocese of Foggia–Bovino

-The Archdiocese of Foggia-Bovino (Archidioecesis Fodiana-Bovinensis) is a Latin archdiocese of the Catholic Church in Apulia, southern Italy, created by promoting the bishopric of Foggia in 1979, and merging with the bishopric of Bovina in 1986, whose name was included in its title.
+The Archdiocese of Foggia-Bovino (Archidioecesis Fodiana-Bovinensis) is a Latin archdiocese of the Catholic Church in Apulia, southern Italy.
+It was created in 1979, by promoting the bishopric of Foggia to the status of metropolitan, with seven suffragan bishoprics.
+In 1986, one of the suffragans, the bishopric of Bovina, was suppressed and united with the metropolitan archdiocese of Foggia, which became the archdiocese of Foggia-Bovino.

 History

+Foggia, which had been a town at the confluence of highways from Ancona, Rome, and Naples, was promoted and developed by the work of the Emperor Frederick II.
+He began a castle there in 1223, followed by a royal palace, which became his favorite residence.
+As one of his inscriptions states, Frederick intended "that the city of Foggia might become the illustrious royal seat of the empire."

 In March 1731, the territory of Foggia was the victim of a major earthquake.
 A third of the city was destroyed, and the ecclesiastical infrastructure suffered major damage.
 The major church (later the cathedral) was ruined, the monastery of the Annunziata and the monastery of Santa Chiara were partially destroyed, the convent of the Capuchins was heavily damaged, as was that of the Pentite.
 The palace of the bishop of Troia was damaged.
 The number of dead exceeded 500.
 It also suffered in the earthquakes of 1866 and 1882.

+Establishment of the diocese

+Troia was 30 km or 19 mi from Foggia, a point remarked on by Pope Pius.
+The town of Foggia was at the extreme southern end of the diocese of Troja, and there was some bad feeling between the clergy of the two towns, according to Pope Pius IX.
+After the death of Bishop Antonio Monforte of Troja on 13 February 1854, plans were advanced to remedy the situation and provide a more logical distribution of ecclesiastical territories.

 The Diocese of Foggia (Latin Name: Fodiana) was established by Pope Pius IX on 25 June 1855, in the bull Ex hoc Summi Pontificis, on territory split off from the Diocese of Troia.
-The diocese, like the diocese of Troia, was exempt, i.e. immediately subject to the Holy See, not part of any ecclesiastical province.
-Troia was 30 km or 19 mi from Foggia, a point remarked on by Pope Pius.
+It included the territory of S. Marco in Lamis, which had been part of the diocese of Siponto.
+The diocese of Foggia, like the diocese of Troia, was exempt, i.e. immediately subject to the Holy See, not part of any ecclesiastical province.

+Foggia had a seminary (high school) which was suitable for converting into a diocesan seminary.